CONFERENCE AWARDS AND TRAVEL GRANTS

 The Society for Marine Mammalogy provides conference support for a limited number of scientific colleagues who are full-time principal investigators (PIs) employed by governments, universities or other organizations in countries where scientists have less access to research funds.

-The following criteria have been chosen to establish the classification of eligible countries: (1) Using the most recent World Bank classification, all countries in the categories Upper Middle Income, Lower Middle Income, and Low Income are eligible; and (2) Within the High Income countries, those countries that spend less than US $50 million or less than 1% of their GDP on Research and Development (https://en.wikipedia.org/wiki/List_of_countries_by_research_and_development_spending) are also eligible.
-Applying these criteria, in 2021 investigators from all countries except the following can apply: Australia, Austria, Belgium, Canada, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Japan, Korea, Luxembourg, Netherlands, New Zealand, Norway, Poland, Portugal, Singapore, Slovenia, Spain, Sweden, Switzerland, Taiwan, United Arab Emirates, United Kingdom, and United States.
-This grant is meant for applicants who are primarily working scientists, and who a) are nationals and b) operate in a country where resources to support international conference attendance are inadequate or simply don’t exist.
+This grant is meant for applicants who are primarily working scientists, and who a) are nationals and b) operate in a country/region where resources to support international conference attendance are inadequate or simply don’t exist.
 The grant is not open to applicants who are full time students (who are instead encouraged to apply for student travel grants).
 After screening for eligibility by the Chair of the Committee on International Relations, the applications will be ranked by the Committee and a selection made based on funds available.
-Selection criteria will address the potential value of the contributed communication to the advancement of marine mammal science and conservation in the applicant’s country, the applicant’s country representation within the Society’s membership, and the perceived difficulty of being a marine mammal scientist in the applicant’s region.
+Selection criteria will address the potential value of the contributed communication to the advancement of marine mammal science and conservation in the applicant’s country/region, the applicant’s country/region representation within the Society’s membership, and the perceived difficulty of being a marine mammal scientist in the applicant’s region.
 Requirements include the following: a) full SMM membership at the time of the Conference; b) first (presenting) author of an abstract accepted by the Conference Committee; c) full participation in the Conference.
-Colleagues who have not obtained a Travel Grant in the previous two Biennial Conferences (2019 and 2017) will be given precedence.
+Colleagues who have not obtained a Travel Grant in the previous Biennial Conferences (2024-2022) will be given precedence.

-The student awards assessment at the 2019 World Marine Mammal Conference in Barcelona included regions in addition to presentation type, scientific content and impact.
-This recognition of students’ achievements around the globe received much positive feedback so we shall, again, incorporate regions as part of our assessment framework for the SMM2022 student awards.
-As such, abstract submission will have a few additional fields, asking for the location from which the presentation data was derived, the home country of the primary author and the institute or entity that supported the work.
+Since the 2019 World Marine Mammal Conference in Barcelona, the student awards have been assessed by region as well as presentation type, scientific content and impact.
+Regional assessment allows us to highlight our students’ achievements from around the globe and showcase the diversity of species and habitats that our membership work on.
+To facilitate the award judging process, the abstract submission form also includes various fields, asking for the location from which the presentation data was derived, the home country of the primary author and the institute or entity that supported the work.
 If the work is of a global or multi-national origin, don’t worry, we shall ensure there are sufficient options in the abstract submission form to capture multi-institutional research.
-If you have any questions about student awards and how to describe the location or nature of your presentation, please ask the awards committee anytime (awardschair@marinemammalscience.org).
+If you have any questions about student awards and how to describe the location or nature of your presentation, please don’t hesitate to contact the awards committee (awardschair@marinemammalscience.org).

 • Scientific impact, e.g., do we know something now that we did not know before

-• Presentation, e.g., do the title and abstract reflect the presentation content; is the organization clear?
+• Presentation, e.g.,do the title and abstract reflect the presentation content; is the organisation clear?

 OTHER ELIGIBLE AWARDS